-The event schedule for each of the National Sprint Regattas is published in the Canoe Sprint & Marathon Handbook, which can be accessed from https://canoesprint.org.uk/governance/racing-handbook/
+The event schedule for each of the National Sprint Regattas is published on the SRC website at https://canoesprint.org.uk/all-events/upcoming-events/

 Small changes to event schedules can occur in the weeks leading up to each event.
 Any changes are published on the Sprint Racing website.
-The availability of updated versions of the schedule, and other news items for Sprint Racing, are also notified on our Facebook group page called BC Sprint Racing Committee.
+The availability of updated versions of the schedule, and other news items for Sprint Racing, are also notified on our Facebook group page called PUK Sprint Racing Committee.